Skip to main content

 Find details about using these features in the list of security options at Zoom Security Features: Reduce the Odds of Zoombombing.

-Keep in mind that after you have removed the unwanted AI bot from your meeting, you may wish to undo the “Suspend Participant Activities” feature, as it affects all attendees and will interfere with screen sharing and other common attendee activities.
+Keep in mind that after you’ve removed the unwanted AI bot from your meeting, you may wish to undo the “Suspend Participant Activities” feature, as it affects all attendees and will interfere with screen sharing and other common attendee activities.

 Comments?